AnneSWarlaumont/silence-after-vetting/README.md

 Greetings,

 Thank you for taking the time to take a look at our project!
 This is a tool to silence sections of audio files that have been "vetted" to remove last names and particularly private information from daylong audio files.
-It is the final step in a multi-step process most of which is documented elsewhere, specifically in [this Google Document] (https://docs.google.com/document/d/1ZUB6p6roVcF1t_cZbjUeE_7nHToJqcJ8eMghQMSf4IU/edit?usp=sharing).
+It is the final step in a multi-step process most of which is documented elsewhere, specifically in [this Google Document](https://docs.google.com/document/d/1ZUB6p6roVcF1t_cZbjUeE_7nHToJqcJ8eMghQMSf4IU/edit?usp=sharing).

 One very important role of our Research Assistants is to ensure the privacy of particpants as we vet audio recordings.
 ELAN is a software tool that we utilize to annotate time selections of the sensitive information during the vetting process.
 ELAN